KasparEtter/ef1p/pages/email/email.md

 [Email addresses](https://en.wikipedia.org/wiki/Email_address)
 are used to identify the sender and the recipient(s) of a message.
-They consist of a user name followed by the [@ symbol](#the-@-symbol) and a domain name.
+They consist of a username followed by the [@ symbol](#the-@-symbol) and a domain name.
-The domain name allows the sender to first [determine](#address-resolution) and then connect to the mail server of each recipient.
+The domain name allows the sender to first [determine](#address-resolution) and then [connect](#simple-mail-transfer-protocol) to the mail server of each recipient.
-The user name allows the mail server to determine the mailbox to which a message should be delivered.
+The username allows the mail server to determine the mailbox to which a message should be delivered.
 The hierarchical [Domain Name System](/internet/#domain-name-system) ensures that the domain name is unique, whereas the email service provider has to ensure that the name of each user is unique within its domain.
 There doesn't have to be a one-to-one correspondence between addresses and mailboxes: